projectweekend/Pi-Holly/README.md

 * One to check memory usage
 * One to check disk storage

 Each of these workers is scheduled using `crontab` and reports the data colelcted data back to Mongo through a JSON API.

-If it wasn't already obvious, this is definitely a work in progress. :)
+Holly is named after the ship's computer in one of my all-time favorite television shows, [Red Dwarf](http://en.wikipedia.org/wiki/Holly_(Red_Dwarf)).
+Growing up, I only caught this British Comedy/Sci-Fi sporadically on PBS, but it made a lasting impression.
+If it wasn't already obvious, this is definitely a work in progress.
+Stay tuned. :)

 ### System Temp Chart